-The Bank uses securitisation as one of its funding sources.
-In 2016 the Bank redeemed the notes of DMPL IX (EUR 0.5 billion) at its first optional redemption date.
-In November 2016 the Bank successfully issued DRMPII, for an amount of EUR 0.6 billion.
-As of 31 December 2016 the Bank has 5 outstanding securitisation transactions, with a total outstanding amount of EUR 3.1 billion (2015: EUR 3.3 billion) (excluding the notes which are held by the Bank on own book for an amount of EUR 0.8 billion (2015: EUR 0.8 billion).
-EUR 1.3 billion of the Residential Mortgage-Backed Securities (RMBS) notes has been placed within Achmea Group (2015: EUR 1.5 billion).
+One of the Bank's funding sources is securitisation of residential mortgages (RMBS).
+In 2017 the Bank redeemed the notes of DMPL X (EUR 0.5 billion) at its first optional redemption date.
+As of 31 December 2017 the Bank has four outstanding securitisation transactions, with a total outstanding amount of EUR 2.2 billion (2016: EUR 3.1 billion), excluding retained notes for an amount of EUR 0.6 billion (2016: EUR 0.8 billion).
+EUR 0.9 billion of the RMBS notes has been placed within Achmea Group (2016: EUR 1.3 billion).

-In all these securitisation transactions the Bank assigns a portfolio of mortgage receivables to a special-purpose vehicle (SPV) which issues notes.
+For RMBS the Bank assigns a portfolio of mortgage receivables to a special-purpose vehicle (SPV) which issues notes.
 The SPV uses the proceeds of the notes to finance the assigned mortgage receivables and uses the interest from the mortgage receivables to pay the interest on the notes.
 The director of these companies is Intertrust Management B.V.